bart-kroon/TM1/README.md

 git checkout master
 ```

-To obtain the latest release of TMIV instead:
+To obtain the latest public release of TMIV instead:

 ```shell
     cd /Workspace